jw35/acp_lobby_screen/widgets.md

           * A JavaScript object containing `name:value` pairs representing parameters for a particular instance of the widget.

+          [[JW: we might need to add a third parameter to supply the URL of the widget directory (i.e. the one containing the JavaScript file).
+This would allow the JavaScript to access other resources in the widget directory without having to hard-code URLs]]

           The constructor may be called before DOM construction is complete and so shouldn't reference any DOM objects.